Meet the Team at East Sacramento Veterinary Center

 Dr. Cameron Collins

 Dr. Cameron Collins grew up in the Bay Area and attended UC Davis for both his undergraduate degree and his Doctorate of Veterinary Medicine.
 He graduated from the School of Veterinary Medicine with Honors in 2009.
 His focus was on small animal medicine with special interests in emergency medicine, oncology, and surgery.
 During his studies, he collaborated on cancer research projects, was published in two peer-reviewed articles, and received awards for achievements in small animal surgery.
 After graduation, he completed an internship at Loomis Basin Veterinary Clinic where he gained additional education and experience in all of these fields.
 He was offered a full-time position there working in emergency medicine and general practice.
-In late 2012, he accepted a position at South Davis Veterinary Center and was voted #1 Veterinarian in Yolo County the last 4 years in a row.
+In late 2012, he accepted a position at South Davis Veterinary Center and was voted #1 Veterinarian in Yolo County 4 years in a row.
 He is taking his experience and his dedication to enhancing the human-animal bond to East Sacramento, where he has resided since 2014.
 Dr. Collins and his wife, Marisa, love exploring the outdoors, hiking, skiing, and traveling the world.
 They just recently welcomed their twin babies, Andersen and Crosby, to join their fur-babies Colby, Zita Marie, and Stella Rae.

 Dr. Carlye Rosen